onetwo360/360-viewer/README.md

 ### Initial version

 - connect with API (implemented with local version, waiting for proper jsonp on backend)
-- zoom when fullscreen
-- fullscreen issues on ie8 and android-user-scale
 - labels/markers/interaction points
 - customer logo
 - multitouch - see if we can enable zoom/scroll by no-preventDefault when multifinger